2023 Conference – Tampa

 Gather with the Global Episcopal Mission Network to reflect on mission as a journey into healing – our own healing, the healing of others, God’s healing in the human family.

-The Mission Formation Program, which offers mission activists a background in biblical mission, mission theology and history, cultural dynamics and networking skills, will be held in tandem with the conference, on May 2-3.
+The Mission Formation Program, which offers mission activists a background in biblical mission, mission theology and history, cultural dynamics and networking skills, was held in tandem with the conference, on May 2-3, with 20 participants.

 • The Rev. Dr. Alberto Moreno, Latino Missioner for the Diocese of Oklahoma, on “Healing in God’s Mission: A Theological Perspective”